ligandro/NRT-Player-Data-Report/README.md

   - **Key Features**

     Statistical Analysis: Compute percentile ranks, z-scores, and aggregate stats using custom-weighted combinations of individual stats.
+Aggregate stats are calculated differently for each position using different weights.
+Weights are assigned based on our knowlegde of the game.

     Player Comparison: Use cosine similarity to find players with similar performance profiles.
+Top 5 similar players are selected.

     Visualization: Generate table and radar plots for comparision of stats.
+Table contains the aggregate stats and radar compares the main player and another player from the table.

 <p align="center">
   <img width="100%" src="./images/NR2.png"> &nbsp &nbsp